Italian Student Visa Instructions

 Italian Consulate Assignments for Italian Visas

 Syracuse University Students: All SU students applying with the group should follow the instructions for the consulate assignment in their OrangeAbroad portal (most of you will be assigned to the Consulate General of Italy in New York City).
-A visa information packet will be available in the “materials” section of your portal.
+A visa information packet will be available in your portal.
 When your application materials are complete and ready to be submitted, please schedule an appointment online (choose Visa Appointments – Italy from the drop-down menu) for an individual drop off time or bring them in on the due date from 8:30am to 5pm– no appointment needed.